mull-project/mull/Docs/Config.md

 ```
 project_name: string
 ```
-Project name parameter is used by `SQLiteReporter` to compose a name of an outputting SQLite file.
+Project name parameter is used by `SQLiteReporter` to compose a name of an output SQLite file.

 ---
 ```